 Nora Pascual is a teacher and researcher who is passionate about menstrual taboo-breaking, literacy and access.
 She has been a secondary school teacher in England and Hungary for the past ten years and has recently moved back to Spain where she has been working in primary schools.
 While in Spain, Nora has been completing her MA in Applied research on feminism, gender studies and citizenship at Universidad Jaume I. Her dissertation will be the first one in Spain to cover the topic of period poverty in schools.
 Nora hopes to develop tools to influence policy working with local residents and colleagues across the world to facilitate better menstruation education and challenge stigma.
-You can follow her steps on Instagram and Twitter.
+You can follow her steps at Menstrualmente Hablando on Instagram.

 Noelle Elizabeth Spencer is passionate about health equity, with much of her work centering on the health needs of marginalized populations with a focus on sexual & reproductive health and menstruation.
 Her background includes extensive experience with health equity research (qualitative & quantitative), teaching and facilitation, mentorship, healthcare communication and project and team management.
 She earned her BA in Gender and Sexuality Studies from Brown University and MSc in Gender, Policy and Inequalities at the London School of Economics and Political Science, and is currently pursuing her PhD in Behavioral and Community Health Sciences with a focus on menstrual equity and period poverty.